Horner–Wadsworth–Emmons reaction: Reaction mechanism

 The Horner–Wadsworth–Emmons reaction begins with the deprotonation of the phosphonate to give the phosphonate carbanion 1.
 Nucleophilic addition of the carbanion onto the aldehyde 2 (or ketone) producing 3a or 3b is the rate-limiting step.
 If R2 = H, then intermediates 3a and 4a and intermediates 3b and 4b can interconvert with each other.
 The final elimination of oxaphosphetanes 4a and 4b yield (E)-alkene 5 and (Z)-alkene 6, with the by-product being a dialkyl-phosphate.

 The ratio of alkene isomers 5 and 6 is not dependent upon the stereochemical outcome of the initial carbanion addition and upon the ability of the intermediates to equilibrate.

 The electron-withdrawing group (EWG) alpha to the phosphonate is necessary for the final elimination to occur.
-In the absence of an electron-withdrawing group, the final product is the α-hydroxyphosphonate 3a and 3b.
-However, these α-hydroxyphosphonates can be transformed to alkenes by reaction with diisopropylcarbodiimide.
+In the absence of an electron-withdrawing group, the final product is the β-hydroxyphosphonate 3a and 3b.
+However, these β-hydroxyphosphonates can be transformed to alkenes by reaction with diisopropylcarbodiimide.